aman77707/heroku_test_application/README.md

 ## API Endpoints:
   * GET: http://127.0.0.1:5000/categories
-    This endpoint is used to get all the categories of products available in the store.
+    This endpoint is used to get a list of all the categories of products available in the store.
 An example of response looks like:
     ```
     {
           "categories": [